TiendaNube/api-docs/resources/shipping_carrier.md

 Fulfillment Events
 ------------------

 A Fulfillment Event represents a tracking event belonging to the order's fulfillment.
-Fulfillment events are displayed on the order tracking page toi give buyers visibility on their shipment status.
+Fulfillment events are displayed on the order tracking page to give buyers visibility on their shipment status.

 ### GET /orders/#{order_id}/fulfillments